how losing everything saved FKA twigs

 "Cellophane" is taken from Twigs’s second, long-awaited album, Magdalene, which she’s currently gearing up to release via Young Turks this fall.
 Fans who attended her mindblowing theatre tour of the same name this summer will already be familiar with the record’s vulnerability.
 In her show, Twigs is an all-powerful being who navigates an hour and a half of pole, tap, swordplay and earth-shattering vocal performance in a series of extravagant Ed Marler-designed costumes.
 It’s exhausting just watching.
 “Fifteen minutes before each show I’d be like, ‘I can’t do it.
 The pole… the tap dancing… no one gets it.
 What if I fall off the pole?
 I’ve thought about it and it’s too hard!
 I’ve over-extended myself!
 I wasn’t in my right mind!
 How could you let me make these decisions?’”
 If she was some manufactured pop act, she reasons, she would’ve at least had someone to blame.
 But this was her idea.
 It was her fault.
 “It’s fun afterwards though,” she adds, laughing.
 “I come off like, ‘That was great guys!
 I wish I could do another one!’”

-Work began on Magdalene, which she produced alongside Nicolas Jaar, three years ago.
+Work began on Magdalene, which she produced predominantly with Nicolas Jaar, alongside other contributors, three years ago.
 It came to fruition between London, New York and Los Angeles, where she indulged in a period of solitude, taking to wearing long medieval dresses and wandering around by herself.
 “I was in a sad place, mentally,” she says, “and I didn’t want to come out of it.
 I don’t have many friends there, and wasn’t communicating with my friends or family here.
 I just went and locked myself off.”

 “The record is about every lover that I’ve ever had, and every lover that I’m going to have,” she says.
 Musically, she describes it as “just when you think it’s really fragile and about to fall apart, there’s an absolute defiance and strength in a way that my work’s never had before”.
 If previously, Twigs was seen as something otherworldly, now she’s right there in front of us, pouring her heart out.
 “It’s really fragile.
 I made it at a time when I was in recovery – physically and emotionally – and I think that comes through.”
 The intense vulnerability of the record contrasts with just how precise and superhuman her talent is.